Williams-Sonoma Inc (WSM)

 Cash conversion cycle = DOH + DSO – Number of days of payables

-The cash conversion cycle of Williams-Sonoma Inc fluctuated over the past twenty quarters, ranging from a low of 104.85 days to a high of 182.35 days.
-The cash conversion cycle measures how long it takes for a company to convert its investments in inventory and other resources into cash flows from sales.
-Typically, a shorter cash conversion cycle indicates more efficient cash management and working capital utilization.
+The cash conversion cycle of Williams-Sonoma Inc has fluctuated over the periods provided.
+The cash conversion cycle represents the time it takes for a company to convert its investments in inventory and other resources into cash flows from sales.
+A shorter cash conversion cycle is generally more favorable as it indicates that the company is able to generate cash quickly from its operating activities.

 See also: